Survey of Adult Skills (PIAAC)

-New Zealand, together with up to 8 other countries, is participating in a second round of PIAAC.
+New Zealand, together with 8 other countries, participated in a second round.
 This follows a first round in 25 countries whose results were published in October 2013.
 A third round has also begun.

-- takes place across OECD and partner countries in two rounds.
+- takes place across OECD and partner countries in three rounds.
 Round 1 results from 25 countries were published on 8 October 2013 and round 2 results, including New Zealand's, were published on 28 June 2016.
 Round 3 results are planned for 2019.

 - helps governments better understand how education and training systems can nurture these skills.